edfagan/ManuCostModel/README.rst

 ======================

 Edward Fagan

 Twitter: @edwardmfagan

 Email: edward_mcm@fastmail.com

 This package is distributed under the BSD 3-Clause license.
+Copyright is held by the National University of Ireland Galway 2020.
 See LICENSE.txt for more information.

 ============
 Contributing